chadwlong/C-Examples/README.md

 ## LivenessAnalysis.cpp

+**As noted in the placeholder ".txt" file, please contact me at cwlong@okstate.edu or linkedin.com/in/chad-long-3b1543100 to see this code**

 This program performs a liveness analysis in C++ on an instruction set produced by LLVM.
 Information on LLVM can be found at the following links:

 http://llvm.org